 Using gridlines is an easy way to help improve your compositions, and it’s easily superimposed over the image on your screen.
 You can see an example of this in the photo at the top of this article, which is actually the only photo in this article not taken with an iPhone (it was taken with a Pentax K-1).

 These can help level a composition so the horizon is straight or otherwise keep other elements straight.
 But it also allows you to be more aware of the “rule of thirds,” which creates appealing images that break images down into thirds horizontally and vertically, creating nine boxes in total.

 A lot of times, for example, having someone posing on one of the lines — a third of the way into the photo — might be more compositionally appealing than having the person in the center.
 This may seem like “training wheels” to you, but professional photographers use this on their cameras and in post-processing software.
 Give it a try!

 Many people are interested in behind-the-scene photos, and what better way to do it than with something as ubiquitous and unobtrusive as a smartphone?
 Whether it’s revealing the process behind a photographer creating a photo, your friend’s wedding, preparing a nice fire while camping, working on a beautiful quilt or a vintage car, a home improvement project or a picture-a-day of a painting you are creating, these can provide friends, family, or even clients with a fantastic glimpse of something they may not ordinarily see.

-Above is a behind-the-scenes photo of my camera setup in Iceland.
+Above is a behind-the-scenes photo of my camera set up in Iceland.
 And remember what I said about trying to keep the horizon level?
 Yeah.
 I didn’t do that here.
 Oh well …

-Above is another behind the scenes photo, this one of acclaimed night photographer Lance Keimig setting up an Ebony large format camera in Iceland.
+Above is another behind-the-scenes photo, this one of acclaimed night photographer, Lance Keimig setting up an Ebony large format camera in Iceland.